 Can a man be a president?

-Vigdís Finnbogadóttir was the president of Iceland for 16 years or long enough to change the role models of the sexes for the children growing up.
-When Ólafur Ragnar Grimsson became our next president, children asked; can a man be a president?
+This had a huge influence on society, according to former president Vigdís Finnbogadóttir, who five years later in 1980 became the first democratically elected head of state in the world.
+Not only a woman, but a divorced, single mother.
+Vigdís Finnbogadóttir was the president of Iceland for 16 years, or long enough to lastingly change the role models of the sexes for the children growing up.
+When Mr. Ólafur Ragnar Grimsson became our next president, children were heard saying; “Can a man be a president?”

-The absence of women in their traditional roles demonstrates clearly the importance of all the parts women play in society.
-These are often jobs that are regarded as less important.
-This day was a game changer in our fight for equal rights for men and women, and Iceland has since then been in that highest rank in gender equality.
-In 2020 the parliament agreed on “Act on Equal Status and Equal Rights Irrespective of Gender” to enforce that even further.
+This day was a game-changer in our fight for equal rights for both men and women, and Iceland has since stood alongside other countries in the world ranking the highest when it comes to gender equality.
+In 2020 the Icelandic Parliament agreed on the “Act on Equal Status and Equal Rights Irrespective of Gender” to enforce that even further.

 Our leading ladies